-MacLean of Duart tartan is the most common tartan used my members of the Clan MacLean.
-It is also the basis for the Royal Stuart Tartan.
-Since kilts are usually only worn on semi-formal to formal occasions, this tartan is the primary tartan used today.
-A "weathered" or "ancient" version of this tartan is also popular with some, since it uses muted color variations to simulate ancient dyes used by the clan's ancestors.
+Maclean of Duart tartan is the most common tartan used my members of the Clan MacLean from the lines of Duart, Coll, Lehir, Morvern, et al. It is also the basis for the Royal Stuart Tartan.
+“Muted,” “weathered,” and “ancient” versions of this tartan are also popular which simulate ancient dyes.